International Audio Arts Festival

 There's no distinction between those who contribute and those who attend.
 No session or contributor 'headlines' and when contributors' sessions are done, contributors get to sit in and be inspired and engage at the others' sessions.

 A core part of the ethos of the festival is that it is inspiration and celebration.
-There's no production masterclasses or "Here's how you Pitch".
-Instead the barriers between creators, broadcaster, and passionate listener are removed and we all get a few days to remind ourselves why we do what we do and what we love.
+The barriers between creators, broadcaster, and passionate listener are removed and we all get a few days to remind ourselves why we do what we do and what we love.

 One of the initial drivers in making people aware of the Festival was the HearSay Prize.
-It attracted entries from 5 continents this.
-This year's Prize will be announced in June.
-Click here to get all the details.
+It attracted entries from 5 continents this year.
+The 2017 HearSay Audio Prize Shortlist Nominees and the Winners have been announced Click here to get all the details.

 Creating New Work/Celebrating Existing Work There are two entry streams in 2017, one for new work made especially for the prize and the other for great work already broadcast/performed.
 This year's special categories to encourage entries from specific disciplines include Radio Art, audio fiction, (true) storytelling, use of sound, amongst others.